go-orb/go-orb/README.md

-# go-micro.dev/v5
+# go-orb

-Micro is a framework for distributed systems development, it can be seen as the successor of `go-micro.dev/v4`.
+Orb is a framework for distributed systems development, it can be seen as the successor of `go-micro.dev/v4`.

 ## WIP